-Violation of the each of the following rules will result in a weight penalty of 50 pounds being added to the weight of the bridge.
-A penalty will be assessed for each violation.
+A penalty of 200 pounds will be added to the weight of the bridge for each of the following rules that is violated.
+A penalty will be assessed for each rule that is violated, rather than for every violation of that rule.
 The figures titled "Spans and Clearance" (p.
 7) and "Deck Support, Roadway and Bearing" (p.
 7) illustrate some of the requirements.
 Dimensions will be checked without load on the bridge.

 - 1. A rectangular navigation passageway must be provided under the bridge.
-The navigation passageway must be at least 1'6" high, measured from the surface of the river, and it must be at least 14'0" wide, coinciding with the width of the river.
+The navigation passageway must be at least 1'6" high, measured from the surface of the river, and it must be at least 13'0" wide, coinciding with the width of the river.
 Also see paragraph VII.A.1 (p.
 6). - 2.
 At each end of the bridge there must be clearance for an access road running along the bank of the river.
-This clearance must completely traverse the width of the bridge; it must be at least 1'6" high, measured from the surface of the ground; it must be at least 3'0" wide, measured from the end of the bridge; and it must extend to the end of the bridge. - 3.
+This clearance must completely traverse the width of the bridge; it must be at least 1'6" high, measured from the surface of the ground; it must be at least 4'0" wide, measured from the end of the bridge; and it must extend to the end of the bridge. - 3.
 Decking must be supported without overlaps, gaps, abrupt elevation differences exceeding 1/4 inch, or protrusions exceeding 1/4 inch in height.
 Also see paragraph VII.A.3 (p.
 6). - 4.
 A vehicle passageway at least 3'0" wide must completely traverse the bridge from end to end, and must extend upward from the decking through the top of the bridge.
 Also see paragraph VII.A.6 (p.
 6). - 5.
-The top surface of the decking supports must be no less than 1'9" nor more than 2'0" above the surface of the ground and river at any point.
+The top surface of the decking supports must be no more than 2'0" above the surface of the ground and river at any point.
 Note that the surfaces of the ground and river have the same elevation. - 6.
-No part of the bridge may extend more than 1'6" above the top surface of the decking support at any point.
+The absolute value of camber of the decking supports may not exceed 3 inches. - 7.
+No part of the bridge may extend more than 2'0" above the top surface of the decking support at any point. - 8.
+At each point where it bears on the ground the bridge will include a solid bearing plate at least 1/4 inch thick, 2 inches long and 2 inches wide.
 Also see paragraph VII.A.7 (p.
-6). - 7.
-At each point where it bears on the ground the bridge will include a solid bearing plate at least 1/4 inch thick, 2 inches long and 2 inches wide.
-Also see paragraph VII.A.8 (p.
 6).
+Bearing plates are part of the bridge. - 9.
+A temporary pier, if used, must be made of steel and/or wood. - 10.
+A temporary pier, if used, may not exceed overall dimensions of 4'0" (horizontal) x 4'0" (horizontal) x 2'0" (vertical).
+That is, it must fit in a three-dimensional prismatic box of those dimensions. - 11.
+Only one temporary pier is permitted.
+The use of a temporary pier is optional and adds to the construction cost of the bridge.